lukechern/CloudClipboard/README.md

 ### Features

 - Save text content online to the cloud
+- **Image Support**: Support for image paste, upload, and download functionality
 - View history records in real-time
+- Batch Operations: Support for batch selection and deletion of records
 - Support for deleting specific records
 - Based on Cloudflare D1 database, secure and reliable
 - Supports both local deployment and Cloudflare Pages deployment